explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-chromium-plan.md

   the inadequate option the notes name, and it is named as such in the directory's own `README.chromium` rather than left implicit.
 Component Updater is the right end state for a browser that ships on a milestone cadence.
-- **Storage-budget attribution for multi-origin entries** is the same unresolved modelling gap the notes describe: an entry's bytes are charged to whichever origin first transitioned it to written, so a second origin storing identical bytes is charged nothing, and a site-scoped clear that removes the attributed origin leaves the charge stale.
 - **One platform.** Only Linux x86_64 has been built. macOS and iOS cannot be cross-compiled from Linux at all; Windows needs a toolchain that a stock checkout does not have; Android needs a `target_os` sync and produces an APK.